 Story

-Saints Herman and Sergius of Valaam, according to church tradition, were Greek priests who came in the 10th century to the possessions of Veliky Novgorod along with the first Orthodox missionaries.
-They preached Christianity in Karelia and settled on the Valaam Island.
-There they founded the Valaam Monastery of the Transfiguration of the Savior, which became the center of Orthodoxy in the northern region of Russia.
-The holiday is timed to honor the nettle and is rooted in the distant past, when paganism flourished in Russia, and the people worshiped plants, animals, and natural phenomena.
-The inhabitants believed that the Nettle Spell was the last day of the year when the nettle was full of healing properties, from the very next day it brought much less benefit.
-Nettle Eating Contest
+The Monks Herman and Sergius of Valaam, according to church tradition, were Greek monks who came to the possessions of Veliky Novgorod in the 10th century along with the first Orthodox missionaries.
+They preached Christianity in Karelia and settled on Valaam Island.
+There they founded the Valaam Monastery of the Transfiguration of the Savior, which became the center of Orthodoxy in the Northern region of Rus'.
+The holiday is dedicated to honoring nettles and goes back to the distant past, when paganism flourished in Rus', and the people worshiped plants, animals, and natural phenomena.
+Residents believed that the Nettle Spell was the last day of the year when nettle was full of healing properties; from the next day it brought significantly less benefits.
+Nettle eating competition

 The cuckoo fell silent - there will be an early winter with a lot of snow.
-The forest is noisy without wind - to the rain.
-Maple exudes a tear - in 3-4 days it will rain.
-Those born on July 11 are strong and kind people.
-Whoever is lucky enough to find a blooming scale on this day (aka the king of grass, a secret woman or Peter's cross) and uproot it, the plant will serve as a protective amulet from human evil and the machinations of evil spirits.
-Another scale can indicate where the treasure is hidden, and help to get the treasure.
-Whoever starts mowing before Peter's Day, God will punish him so that not a single doctor or healer can heal him.
-Nettle canvas woven on this day relieves back pain.
-It is better to collect the plant with bare hands - then the joints will not hurt, and the blood will rejuvenate.
+A forest without wind makes noise - it means rain.
+The maple exudes tears - it will rain in 3-4 days.
+Those born on July 11th are strong and kind people.
+Whoever is lucky enough to find a blooming scale grass on this day (aka king grass, hidden place or Peter's cross) and uproot it, the plant will serve as a protective amulet from human evil and the machinations of evil spirits.
+A scalefish can also indicate where the treasure is hidden and help you get the treasure.
+Whoever starts mowing before Peter's day, God will punish him so that not a single doctor or healer will be able to cure him.
+Nettle canvas woven on this day relieves lower back pain.
+It is better to collect the plant with your bare hands - then your joints will not hurt and your blood will be rejuvenated.

-The main traditions on this day are cooking dishes and decoctions from nettles, folk festivals, digging the first potatoes. - At the Nettle Conspiracy, the inhabitants melted the bathhouse and steamed. - Night festivities at the Nettle Spell continued all night, with dancing, games and round dances.
-It was also possible to try your luck and find a special plant "Peter's cross", which, uprooted, brought great luck to its owner, relieved troubles and could even lead to a treasure. - On July 11, mystical properties were attributed to nettles and it was believed that nettles are a strong amulet against evil spirits.
-Its branches were hung in the rooms and hidden under the path at the threshold, as protection from evil spirits. - On the eve of Peter's Day, leaves began to fall from the trees.
-People said: “A leaf has fallen, August will come, two will fall,” and they began to wait for autumn.
+The main traditions on this day are preparing dishes and decoctions from nettles, folk festivals, and digging the first potatoes. - On the Nettle Spell, residents melted a bathhouse and took a steam bath. - Night festivities at the Nettle Festival lasted all night, with dancing, games and round dances.
+You could also try your luck and find a special plant, “Peter’s Cross,” which, when uprooted, brought its owner great luck, saved him from troubles, and could even lead to treasure. - On July 11, nettles were attributed mystical properties and they believed that nettles were a strong amulet against evil spirits.
+Its branches were hung in rooms and hidden under the path at the threshold, as protection from evil spirits. - On the eve of Peter's day, leaves began to fall from the trees.
+People said: “A leaf fell, when August comes, it will fall two at a time,” and they began to wait for autumn.

-The plant contains vitamins A, C, B, K, as well as tannins, useful amino acids (for example, lecithin), enzymes (peroxidase, oxidase, chlorophyllase), organic acids.
-For example, formic acid is the reason why nettles burn.
-According to the content of ascorbic acid, the plant is four times higher than lemon.
-Trace elements are represented by silicon, potassium, calcium, iron.
+The plant contains vitamins A, C, B, K, as well as tannins, beneficial amino acids (for example, lecithin), enzymes (peroxidase, oxidase, chlorophyllase), and organic acids.
+For example, formic acid is the reason why nettles sting.
+The ascorbic acid content of the plant is four times higher than that of lemon.
+Microelements are represented by silicon, potassium, calcium, iron.

 A lot of useful and new information can be seen on the channel

-The nettle spell is celebrated on July 11 (June 28, old style) of each year.
+The nettle spell is celebrated on July 11 (June 28, old style) every year.

-In the church calendar, this day is dedicated to the memory of St. Herman and Sergius of Valaam - famous righteous and miracle workers.
+In the church calendar, this day is dedicated to the memory of St. Herman and Sergius of Valaam, famous righteous people and miracle workers.

 Other names for this holiday

-Nettle curtains, the end of Peter's Lent, the eve of Peter's day.
+Nettle spells, the end of Peter's Lent, the eve of Peter's Day.

-It was believed that after this date the nettle loses its healing properties.
-Therefore, it was necessary to have time to cook cabbage soup from the leaves of this burning grass - the last this year.
+It was believed that after this date, nettle loses its healing properties.
+Therefore, it was necessary to have time to cook cabbage soup from the leaves of this burning herb - the last of this year.

-In the nettle spell, until this plant lost its useful properties, cabbage soup was cooked, pies were baked and salads were made from this very nettle, and some prepared it for future use.
+During the nettle spell, until this plant lost its beneficial properties, cabbage soup was cooked, pies were baked and salads were made from this very nettle, and some even stored it for future use.

 Story

-Saints Herman and Sergius of Valaam, according to church tradition, were Greek priests who came in the 10th century to the possessions of Veliky Novgorod along with the first Orthodox missionaries.
-They preached Christianity in Karelia and settled on the Valaam Island.
-There they founded the Valaam Monastery of the Transfiguration of the Savior, which became the center of Orthodoxy in the northern region of Russia.
+The Monks Herman and Sergius of Valaam, according to church tradition, were Greek monks who came to the possessions of Veliky Novgorod in the 10th century along with the first Orthodox missionaries.
+They preached Christianity in Karelia and settled on Valaam Island.
+There they founded the Valaam Monastery of the Transfiguration of the Savior, which became the center of Orthodoxy in the Northern region of Rus'.

-The holiday is timed to honor the nettle and is rooted in the distant past, when paganism flourished in Russia, and the people worshiped plants, animals, and natural phenomena.
-The inhabitants believed that the Nettle Spell was the last day of the year when the nettle was full of healing properties, from the very next day it brought much less benefit.
+The holiday is dedicated to honoring nettles and goes back to the distant past, when paganism flourished in Rus', and the people worshiped plants, animals, and natural phenomena.
+Residents believed that the Nettle Spell was the last day of the year when nettle was full of healing properties; from the next day it brought significantly less benefits.

 - The cuckoo fell silent - there will be an early winter with a lot of snow.

-- The forest makes noise without wind - to the rain.
+- A forest without wind makes noise - it means rain.

-- Whoever is lucky enough to find a blooming scale on this day (aka the king-grass, secret woman or Peter's cross) and uproot, that plant will serve as a protective amulet from human evil and the machinations of evil spirits.
-Another scale can indicate where the treasure is hidden, and help to get the treasure.
+– Whoever is lucky enough to find a blooming scale grass on this day (aka king grass, hidden place or Peter’s cross) and uproot it, the plant will serve as a protective amulet from human evil and the machinations of evil spirits.
+A scalefish can also indicate where the treasure is hidden and help you get the treasure.

-- The nettle canvas woven on this day relieves pain in the lower back.
+– Nettle canvas woven on this day relieves lower back pain.

-- It is better to collect the plant with bare hands - then the joints will not hurt, and the blood will rejuvenate.
+– It’s better to collect the plant with your bare hands – then your joints won’t hurt and your blood will be rejuvenated.

-The main traditions on this day are cooking dishes and decoctions from nettles, folk festivals, digging the first potatoes.
+The main traditions on this day are preparing dishes and decoctions from nettles, folk festivals, and digging the first potatoes.

-- Night festivities at the Nettle Spell continued all night, with dancing, games and round dances.
-It was also possible to try your luck and find a special plant "Peter's cross", which, uprooted, brought great luck to its owner, relieved troubles and could even lead to a treasure.
+- Night festivities at the Nettle Festival lasted all night, with dancing, games and round dances.
+You could also try your luck and find a special plant, “Peter’s Cross,” which, when uprooted, brought its owner great luck, saved him from troubles, and could even lead to treasure.

-- On July 11, mystical properties were attributed to nettles and it was believed that nettles are a strong amulet against evil spirits.
-Its branches were hung in the rooms and hidden under the path at the threshold, as protection from evil spirits.
+- On July 11, nettles were attributed mystical properties and they believed that nettles were a strong amulet against evil spirits.
+Its branches were hung in rooms and hidden under the path at the threshold, as protection from evil spirits.

-- On the eve of Peter's Day, leaves began to fall from the trees.
-People said: “A leaf has fallen, August will come, two will fall,” and they began to wait for autumn.
+- On the eve of Peter's day, leaves began to fall from the trees.
+People said: “A leaf fell, when August comes, it will fall two at a time,” and they began to wait for autumn.

 About nettle

 Nettle (lat.
-Urtica) is a numerous genus of annual or perennial herbaceous plants that belong to the dicotyledonous class, the pink-flowered order, the nettle family.
+Urtica) is a large genus of annual or perennial herbaceous plants that belong to the dicotyledonous class, order Rosaceae, nettle family.

-Carl Linnaeus, when creating a botanical nomenclature, left for this plant a generic name received from Pliny the Elder.
-The etymology of the name is associated with the Latin words "uro" and "ussi", meaning "burn" or "burn", eloquently speaking of the plant's ability, when touched by its stems or leaves, to cause tangible painful burns to a person.
-The Russian definition comes from two Old Slavonic words: “scribble” - meaning “sprinkle” and “okrop” - corresponding to the concept of “boiling water”.
-Thus, it turns out that nettle is a plant that burns like boiling water, and leaves burns in the form of drops or splashes.
+When creating botanical nomenclature, Carl Linnaeus left a generic name for this plant, received from Pliny the Elder.
+The etymology of the name is associated with the Latin words “uro” and “ussi”, meaning “to burn” or “to be burned”, eloquently speaking about the ability of the plant to cause noticeable painful burns to a person when its stems or leaves are touched.
+The Russian definition comes from two Old Slavonic words: “krapat” - meaning “to splash” and “okrop” - corresponding to the concept of “boiling water”.
+Thus, it turns out that nettle is a plant that burns like boiling water and leaves burns in the form of drops or splashes.

-The plant contains vitamins A, C, B, K, as well as tannins, useful amino acids (for example, lecithin), enzymes (peroxidase, oxidase, chlorophyllase), organic acids.
-For example, formic acid is the reason why nettles burn.
-According to the content of ascorbic acid, the plant is four times higher than lemon.
-Trace elements are represented by silicon, potassium, calcium, iron.
+The plant contains vitamins A, C, B, K, as well as tannins, beneficial amino acids (for example, lecithin), enzymes (peroxidase, oxidase, chlorophyllase), and organic acids.
+For example, formic acid is the reason why nettles sting.
+The ascorbic acid content of the plant is four times higher than that of lemon.
+Microelements are represented by silicon, potassium, calcium, iron.

 Nettle - medicinal properties and uses

-Nettle has been used in cooking for a long time.
+– Nettle has been used in cooking for a long time.
 Young leaves and shoots are used to prepare various sauces, borscht, soups and cabbage soup.
-Raw nettle leaves are added to diet salads.
+In their raw form, nettle leaves are added to dietary salads.

-Often nettle greens are salted for future use for the winter or dried to make tea.
-Powder from specially processed leaves is used as an integral component for the manufacture of vitamin seasonings, as well as confectionery and meat products.
+Often nettle greens are pickled for future use in the winter or dried to make tea.
+Powder from specially processed leaves is used as a component for the production of vitamin seasonings, as well as confectionery and meat products.

 Nettle is indispensable in the production of light, strong, environmentally friendly fabrics, as well as ropes and ropes.
-The food, perfume and pharmaceutical industries cannot do without chlorophyll, which is commercially produced from nettles.
+The food, perfume and pharmaceutical industries cannot do without chlorophyll, which is produced on an industrial scale from nettles.

-– But this plant has found the greatest application in medicine, both folk and traditional.
+– But this plant has found its greatest use in medicine, both folk and traditional.
 Infusions of nettle leaves have long been used to stop bleeding of any nature, including uterine and gastrointestinal.
-Many gastric preparations contain an extract from nettle leaves.
+Many stomach preparations contain an extract from nettle leaves.

 Harm and contraindications of nettle

-In the treatment of bleeding caused by cysts, polyps, tumors of the uterus or appendages requiring surgical intervention, as well as people with increased blood clotting and kidney disease, taking drugs from nettle should be approached with caution.
+When treating bleeding caused by a cyst, polyps, tumors of the uterus or appendages requiring surgical intervention, as well as people with increased blood clotting and kidney disease, taking drugs from nettle should be approached with caution.

-- Burns received upon contact with the plant are quite harmless, but touching the nettle tree (lat.
+– Burns received from contact with the plant are quite harmless, but touching the nettle tree (lat.
 Urtica ferox), which grows in New Zealand, causes great suffering to a person.
-Despite this, the leaves of the nettle tree are the basis of the diet for the larvae of the Red Admiral, a butterfly common in New Zealand.
+Despite this, nettle leaves are the basis of the diet for the larvae of the Red Admiral, a butterfly common in New Zealand.

-– Under extreme conditions, nettle leaves are used to preserve certain perishable foods.
-Even in extreme heat, fish or meat lined with nettle leaves remain fresh for several hours.
+– In extreme conditions, nettle leaves are used to preserve some perishable foods.
+Even in extreme heat, fish or meat covered with nettle leaves stays fresh for several hours.

 – In England and some other countries, wine is made from nettle leaves.

-- In ancient Russia, nettle had several nicknames, among which was “fire-grass”.
-This plant was considered to be a fire element, therefore it was believed that it was under the auspices of Perun and it should only be cut with a very sharp knife.
+– In ancient Rus', nettle had several nicknames, among which was “fire-grass.”
+This plant was considered to be a fire element, so it was believed that it was under the protection of Perun and should only be cut with a very sharp knife.

-- The heroine of the fairy tale by H. H. Anderson "The Wild Swans" freed her brothers from evil spells with the help of shirts woven from nettles.
+– The heroine of H. H. Anderson’s fairy tale “The Wild Swans” freed her brothers from evil spells with the help of shirts woven from nettles.

 Vyatka cultural and educational center